About ten days ago, I had a seizure.

 While my narcolepsy is not anywhere as bad as… well, anything portrayed by Hollywood, it does impede on everyday activities.

 Personally, my narcolepsy symptoms are not severe at all, but on occasion, I will feel so tired that I cannot stay awake, no matter how hard I try.

 Medication mainly controls my symptoms, and I have learned to recognize them.

 The only course of action when I feel a “narcolepsy attack” is to close my eyes and “sleep” for a few minutes.

-This tricks my body and my brain into thinking that I am now fully refreshed.
-To be honest, I am not sure how it physiologically or physically works, but it works.
+This tricks my body and brain into thinking I am fully refreshed.
+I am unsure how it physiologically or physically works, but it works.

 As I was getting settled to watch TV while eating my breakfast, I felt a wave of dizziness overcome my body.